A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Bolsheviks had not killed the Czar's daughters? muses Jacquelyn Friedlander.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 It is 1918,and the Bolsheviks have overthrown the Czar.
 In the Civil War that follows, they imprison the imperial family in Ekaterinburg.